 The biographer, Andrew Bonar, was probably M’Cheyne’s closest friend and wrote this book within nine months of his death.
 As a result the publishers are surely right to say, ‘it conveys the fragrance of his life in a way that no later writer could ever recapture’ (p.5).

 A love returned

 Robert Murray M’Cheyne was born on 21 May 1813 and brought up in a Christian home.
-But he was thirteen years old before the death of his older brother David was the means of awaking M’Cheyne into a new life in Christ: ‘By that providence the Lord was calling one soul to enjoy the treasures of grace, while he took the other into the possession of glory’ (p.10).
+But he was eighteen years old before the death of his older brother David was the means of awaking M’Cheyne into a new life in Christ: ‘By that providence the Lord was calling one soul to enjoy the treasures of grace, while he took the other into the possession of glory’ (p.10).

 M’Cheyne became active in the church and would go out with the gospel, encountering drunks, the sick and, above all, lost sinners.
 He had a great heart for the lost and as Bonar relates, ‘All who find Christ for themselves are impelled, by the holy necessity of constraining love, to seek the salvation of others … [M’Cheyne] no sooner knew Christ’s righteousness as his own covering, than he longed to see others clothed in the same spotless robe’ (p.30).